 My first sip on the '06, and I'll be coming back for more...
 Very fine bubbles, quite elegant in the glass.
 Incredibly balanced between mineral, acid and Chardonnay fruit, hint of sweetness and salinity on the long finish.

 Photos of the hand carved, chalk cellar halls that extend three levels below ground to age an amazing amount of wine and 3000ml bottles of the Brut Reserve resting in the riddling racks.
 They have one employee to riddle all their bottles, he turns about 44,000 bottles per day.

 We got the extra special tour thanks to our trade affilliations, seeing bottles they usually don't allow the tours go any place near...
 Hiding deep the caves they are resting the Comte in the (2012) 3L jeroboam and (2012) 6L methuselah formats, OMG would I love to get my hands on one of those...
-Keep your eyes out, guessing they might hit the market in the next few years. 🍾🍾 They won't be cheap. — a year ago
+Keep your eyes out, guessing they might hit the market in the next few years. 🍾🍾 They won't be cheap. — 2 years ago